makeitcloudy/makeitcloudy.github.io/_posts/2022-04-17-how-to-configure-mikrotik-openvpn-client-ros7.md

 ```

 ## Summary

-I'm sure there are better ways doing it, but still it's a good starting point.<br>
+I'm sure there are better ways doing it, but still it's a good starting point.

-It was tested on RB951G, ROS 7.3.1<br>
+It was tested on RB951G, ROS 7.3.1

 Last update: 2022.04.17